 As soon we landed, the Indonesians sprung up and everyone started grabbing their hand luggage and pushing their way out in order to be the first off the plane.
 We waited with the other tourists for the chaotic disembarkment to subside.
 As we followed behind them we noticed they were using the same Osprey Farpoint Day bags as us!

 Realising our similar taste in luggage, we got chatting and discovered that they were an Austrian couple who’d just come from Bali.
 They had planned to dive Tulumben, but after the eruption of Mount Agung, decided to made a quick exit and somehow ended up in Manado.
 It felt quite comforting to speak with another set of travellers.
 You share a sense of anxious excitement, especially when faced with such unfamiliar culture.

 No need to panic

 We laughed about accidentally picking up one another’s luggage, but as their bags came off the conveyor first, we said our goodbyes and wished them well.
 Box after box of cargo came round on the conveyor.
 Electrical fans, instant noodles, crates of Milo, a mini-fridge, you name it.
 It was comical to see the sorts of things that the Indonesians were collecting off the belt.
 There were barely any suitcases or luggage.
 It was quite the culture shock for us!

 Eventually Nicks bag came through.
 Still no sign of mine.
 We waited and waited, and gradually the other passengers started to disperse.
 The conveyor came to an abrupt stop, as did my heart.
 Had Lion Air lost my bag?
-Trying not to panic (Obviously I was in full panic mode by this stage) I stuck my head through the carousel opening, hoping to spot my big red Osprey bag.
+Trying not to panic (Obviously I was in full panic mode by this stage) I stuck my head through the carousel opening, hoping to spot my big red Osprey backpack.
 There was nothing, and nobody in sight.

 Lion Air customer service